Rajkumar3887/PRODIGY_CS_05/README.md

 * **Do not** use this tool on networks where you do not have permission.
 * **Do not** use this tool to intercept sensitive data of others.

----
-*Developed by Badar as part of the CodeAlpha Cybersecurity Internship.*